jschr/jschr.io/README.md

  ## How it works

-A scheduled Lambda function fetches a summary of latest activity from Github, Twitter, and Medium.
+A scheduled Lambda function fetches a summary of latest activity from Github, Twitter, Reddit and Medium.
 It then generates a new static website using this [webpack config](app/webpack.config.ts) and uploads the resulting build to S3.

 Terraform is used to create the required resources in AWS after [setting a few environment variables](infrastructure/env-dev/vars.tfvars.sample), including Route53 entries for your domain and emails (via Mailgun).